 - Enterprise — Custom pricing

-- Smartsheet Advance — Custom pricing
+- Smartsheet Advance — Contact sales for cost

 The Standard Business plan is a viable option for smaller businesses and simple projects.
 It comes with all of the Smartsheet core features at a reasonable price point.
 Business plans require a minimum of three licenses.